 SECTION 2.
 PROHIBITION AGAINST PRIVATE INUREMENT

-No part of the net earnings of this corporation shall inure to the benefit of, or be distributable to, its members, directors or trustees, officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes of this corporation.
+No part of the net earnings of this corporation shall inure to the benefit of, or be distributable to, its Members, directors or trustees, Officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes of this corporation.

 SECTION 3.
 DISTRIBUTION OF ASSETS